guyinacube/powerapps-docs-pr/articles/guided-learning/learning-add-data-dropdown.md

 ## Add a data source to use for the cascading drop-down list

-First, we'll need to connect to the data source that has the data we need for the cascading drop-down lists.
+We already have a data source connection to **IssuesLog** that was created in the previous video.
+Next, we'll connect to the **Zones** data source that has the data we'll need for the cascading drop-down lists.

-**Note:** There's already a data source connection to **IssuesLog** that was created in the previous video.

 1. In the right-hand pane, click or tap **Add data source**.
 In the list of connections, click or tap the connection you want to use.